-- 4.4 An SLC test is applied by comparing the extent of competition in the relevant market with and without the merger. - 4.5 The determination of whether there is an SLC is a judgement on the degree to which competition is affected and depends on the facts and circumstances of each merger.
+- 4.5 The determination of whether there is a SLC is a judgement on the degree to which competition is affected and depends on the facts and circumstances of each merger.
 There is no precise threshold, whether in qualitative or quantitative terms as to what constitutes a substantial lessening.
 However, a merger is more likely to substantially lessen competition if it leads to a significant and sustainable reduction of rivalry between firms over time to the likely detriment of customers.
 For example, a merger will substantially lessen competition if it creates, maintains or enhances market power. - 4.6 Market power may generally be described as the ability to sustain price profitably above competitive levels (or where a customer has market power, the ability to obtain prices lower than their competitive levels).
 For instance, this might occur through the elimination of an effective source of competition which weakens the rivalry among the players left in the market after the merger. - 4.7 Firms with market power may, instead of raising price, also simply opt not to compete as aggressively as they otherwise might.
-In so doing, they allow costs to rise, reduce quality, restrict the diversity of choice and/or slow the rate of innovation. - 4.8 A merger situation can lead to an SLC if it creates, maintains or enhances the following types of market power: - raises or leads to "non-coordinated effects" which arise when there is a loss of competition between the merging parties and the merged entity finds it profitable to raise prices and/or reduce output or quality; - the merger raises or leads to increased scope for "coordinated effects" which arise if the merger raises the possibility of firms in the market coordinating their behaviour to raise prices, reduce quality or output.
+In so doing, they allow costs to rise, reduce quality, restrict the diversity of choice and/or slow the rate of innovation. - 4.8 A merger situation can lead to a SLC if it creates, maintains or enhances the following types of market power: - raises or leads to "non-coordinated effects" which arise when there is a loss of competition between the merging parties and the merged entity finds it profitable to raise prices and/or reduce output, or quality or innovation; - the merger raises or leads to increased scope for "coordinated effects" which arise if the merger raises the possibility of firms in the market coordinating their behaviour to raise prices, reduce quality, or output or innovation.

-Further elaboration of non-coordinated and coordinated effects can be found in paragraphs 5.20 to 5.30 and 5.33 to 5.45 respectively under Part 5.
+Further elaboration of non-coordinated and coordinated effects can be found in paragraphs 5.206.4 to 5.306.15 and 5.336.16 to 5.456.28 respectively under Part 56.

 - 4.9 A lessening of competition does not need to be felt across an entire market, or relate to all dimensions of competition in a market for the effect to be substantial.
-A lessening of competition that adversely affects a significant section of the market may be enough to amount to an SLC. - 4.10 In applying the SLC test, CCS will not only examine the competitive effects on the immediate customers of the merged entity but also effects on subsequent, intermediate and final customers.
+A lessening of competition that adversely affects a significant section of the market may be enough to amount to a SLC. - 4.10 In applying the SLC test, CCCS will not only examine the competitive effects on the immediate customers of the merged entity but also effects on subsequent, intermediate and final customers.
 For example, a merger between parties operating upstream of the retail level may affect the downstream retailers or the final end-customers.